 Algae are always present in our lakes.
 The amount of algae is generally dependent upon nutrients, light, temperature, and to some degree predators.
-Of these, the only lever we can control is nutrients – we need to reduce nutrients to reduce algae.
+Of these, the only lever we can control is nutrients – we need to reduce nutrients (phosphorus) to reduce algae.
 Algae are the base of the lake food web, so if we didn’t have some algae, we wouldn’t have fish.
 Globally, algae are also an important source of oxygen – it’s estimated that half of the oxygen on earth comes from algae.
-Many different kinds of algae exist – green, golden, filamentous, diatoms, blue-green and more.
+Many different kinds of algae exist – green, golden, filamentous, diatoms and more.
 When algae are dense in a lake, we call it an algae bloom or algal bloom.
-Blue-green algae, although lumped in with other algae, are actually a cyanobacteria – a bacteria that can photosynthesize – quite amazing!
+Blue-green algae, although sometimes lumped in with algae, are actually a cyanobacteria – a bacteria that can photosynthesize – quite amazing!

 Harmful algal blooms